Hemel Hempstead: Notable features

-For many years the lower end of Marlowes featured a distinctive office building built as a bridge-like structure straddling the main road.
+For many years, the lower end of Marlowes featured a distinctive office building built as a bridge-like structure straddling the main road.
 This building was erected on the site of an earlier railway viaduct carrying the Hemel to Harpenden railway, known as the Nickey Line.
-When the new town was constructed, this part of the railway was no longer in use and the viaduct demolished.
-The Nickey Line is now used for walking.
-The office building, occupied by BP, was designed to create a similar skyline and effect as the viaduct.
-In the early 1980s it was discovered that the building was subsiding dangerously and it was vacated and demolished.
-Adjacent to BP buildings was a unique double-helix public car park.
+When the new town was constructed, this part of the railway was no longer in use and the viaduct was demolished.
+The Nickey Line is now used as a leisure route by walkers.
+The office building, occupied by BP, was designed to create a similar skyline and effect to the viaduct.
+In the early 1980s, it was discovered that the building was subsiding dangerously.
+As a result, it was vacated and demolished.
+Adjacent to the BP buildings was a unique, double-helix public car park.
 The lower end of Marlowes was redeveloped into the Riverside shopping complex, which opened on 27 October 2005.
-Retailers taking residence at the Riverside complex, include Debenhams and H&M (previously HMV).

-A few metres away, overlooking the 'Magic Roundabout', is Hemel's tallest building; the 20-storey Kodak building, consisting of 18 office floors, two plantroom floors and a basement.
-It also had an annex building two storeys high, containing a restaurant, cinema and a gym.
-Built as the Kodak Company's UK HQ, the tower was vacated in 2005.
-It was then temporarily reoccupied in 2006 after the Buncefield explosion destroyed Kodak's other Hemel offices.
+A few metres away, overlooking the 'Magic Roundabout', is Hemel's tallest structure, the 20-storey Kodak building.
+This originally consisted of 18 office floors, two plantroom floors and a basement.
+It also had a two-storey annex containing a restaurant, cinema and gym.
+Built as the Kodak Company's UK HQ, the tower was vacated by the company in 2005, though it was temporarily reoccupied in 2006 after the Buncefield explosion destroyed Kodak's other Hemel offices.
 It has since been converted into flats.

 The Heathrow Airport holding area known as the Bovingdon stack lies just west of the town.
-On a clear day, at peak times, several circling aircraft can be visible in the sky.
+At peak times on a clear day, several circling aircraft can be seen in the sky at any one time.

 The national headquarters of the Boys' Brigade is located at Felden Lodge, near Hemel.

-The Dacorum Heritage Trust, a local history advocacy group, has proposals to convert the 18th-century house at The Bury into a museum and art gallery, to display a collection of archaeological and historical artefacts from the surrounding area.
+Dacorum Heritage, a local history advocacy group, has proposals to convert the 18th-century house at The Bury into a museum and art gallery to display a collection of archaeological and historical artefacts from the surrounding area.
 The project is currently awaiting necessary funding and planning permission to proceed.

 Public art

-The new town centre contains many sculptures by notable artists from the 1950s including a 1955 stone mural by sculptor Alfred Gerrard entitled Stages in the Development of Man.
+The new town centre contains several sculptures by notable artists from the 1950s, including a 1955 stone mural by sculptor Alfred Gerrard entitled Stages in the Development of Man.
 There is also the Rock & Rollers sculpture created by the French artist Hubert Yencess, which originally stood outside Bank Court but has been moved to the water gardens, and a fountain called Water Play.

+The mosaic tiled map of the Hemel Hempstead district was designed by the artist Rowland Emett and is located on the side of the tiered car park in the Marlowes.
+Erected in 1960, it is grade-2 listed building.

-A concrete and glass rainbow sculpture, Residents' Rainbow by Californian artist Colin Lambert, was installed on in the Marlowes in 1993, the ceramic rainbow tiling was replaced with glass mosaic by artist Gary Drostle in 2010.
+A concrete and glass rainbow sculpture, Residents' Rainbow, by Californian artist Colin Lambert, was installed in the Marlowes in 1993.
+The ceramic rainbow tiling was replaced with a glass mosaic by artist Gary Drostle in 2010.
 Nearby is a 3D map of 1940s Hemel.